AdobeDocs/federated-audience-composition.zh-Hant/help/start/access-prerequisites.md

 ## 護欄和限制 {#fac-guardrails}

-* 目前，Healthcare Shield和Privacy and Security Shield無法使用同盟對象構成的對象和屬性。
+* 目前，Healthcare Shield和Privacy and Security Shield無法使用同盟受眾構成。

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->